turingschool/front-end-curriculum/lessons/es6-generators.md

 => Object { value: 2, done: false}
 ```

-This is because the function will kick off and execute until it encouters the first `yield expression`.
+This is because the function will kick off and execute until it encounters the first `yield expression`.
 At that point it will pause and return anything to the right of that expression, in this case `result`, which is `1+1`, which is `2`.

 Let's do it again.
 What do you expect?